Gal-E/ID1545/docs/README.md

   <div class="brainstorm_idea">
     <h4> 5 - Gamify it</h4>
     <br>
-    Might especially be fun for kids, or people who are in the wheelchairs for short-term revalidation In hospitals? → getting around or over obstacles, finding the best route Hide and seek.
-Inspiration: Pokemon Go
+    Focusing mostly on kids, or people who are in the wheelchairs for short-term revalidation in hospitals, we were inspired by pokemon go.
+We envisiones a connected wheelchair that enables overcoming obstacles, finding best routes and using the chair to play games with other wheelchair users
+    <br><br>
+  <b>System:</b> App > Chair > Physical world  > App<br>
+  <b>Optional Sensors:</b> Touch, Voice control, GPS, Compass, Distance, Movement<br>
+  <b>Optional Actuators:</b> Speakers, LEDs, vibration, screen
   </div>
 </div>